 Note.
 What if you don’t see an expand/collapse Filters link?
 That means that the Dashboard/Look designer didn’t include any filters.

-Each filter on the Look or Dashboard will include three sections: the field name (e.g., App ID), the operator type (for example, is equal to) and the target filter value.
+Each filter on the Look or Dashboard includes three sections: the field name (e.g., App ID), the operator type (for example, is equal to) and the target filter value.
 Unless you are in edit mode, you cannot delete any of the fields, nor can you add new fields.
 What you can do, however, is:

 - Change the operator